RAYRYUM/UNIT-1/UNIT 1 ASSESSMENT.md

+FIRST VERSION IS IN REPOSITORY UNDER THE NAME ; COMP.PY

 CRITERIA A [PLANNING] ;

 The owner of the local game shop is an enthusiast of classic computer games.
 He has been looking for a talented programmer that can help him revive his passion for text-based games.
 He has few requirements for this task: